RainerEngelken/NeurIPS2022/README.md

 ### src/
 Contains the source files.\
-generateInputOutputOUAnalytical.jl - solves the OU-process distributionally correct to generate input and target output\
+generateInputOutputOUAnalytical.jl - solves the OU-process distributionally correct to generate input and target output.\
-trainingBalancedNets.jl - trains a RNN on the autoencoder task and visualizes the results during training\
+trainingBalancedNets.jl - trains a RNN on the autoencoder task and visualizes the results during training.

 ### example_code/
 Example scripts for training networks on one, two and three stimuli.\